As a lover of unique places, I always wanted to do an Uluru trip but never got around to it. That is until this year!

 Uluru is close to central Australia and is about 5-6 hours drive from Alice Springs, Northern Territory of Australia.
-The red rock lies right in the centre of Uluru National Park, just east of Kata Tjuta.
+The red rock lies right in the center of Uluru National Park, just east of Kata Tjuta.

 Having said that, the best time to travel to Uluru is from May to September.
 It won’t be too hot nor too cold whereas December, January, February is Australia’s summertime and is the worst time to travel to the lovely Uluru.
-Similarly, June to September is winter months.
+Similarly, June to September is the winter months.

 How many days is good for Uluru?